-Do You Have What it Takes to Start a Business?
+Do You Have What It Takes to Start a Business?

 Adding to the anxiety is data from the Bureau of Labor Statistics that tells us only 49.7% of businesses survive their first 5 years (2016 – 2022).
 Other sources suggest that the failure rate for new businesses may be much higher.